Time Efficiency for Creatives (17 time management styles)

 14. Use Technology

-And there are tons of resources available.
+And there are tons of resources available (with more coming online almost daily).

 Here are some examples: